Nikita Mazepin: 2022 contract dispute

 Mazepin was contracted to compete for Haas in the 2022 Formula One World Championship again under a neutral flag representing the Russian Automobile Federation like the 2021 championship, however on 5 March, Haas terminated both his contract and Uralkali's title sponsorship as part of the larger global response to the 2022 Russian invasion of Ukraine.
 Mazepin expressed disappointment at the decision, remarking on social media that his "ongoing willingness to accept the conditions proposed in order to continue were completely ignored".
 In a BBC interview, Mazepin stated that the sports sanctions were "cancel culture" against Russia.
 Mazepin also stated that he sees "tremendous risks in saying anything at all" regarding the Russian invasion of Ukraine.

 In July 2022, Mazepin sued Haas in a Swiss court for unpaid wages.
 During the month, he told Match TV that despite his exit, he still follows Formula One closely when possible.
 Two years of legal proceedings and arbitration followed, with Haas having their assets seized at the 2024 Dutch Grand Prix amidst their legal battle with Uralkali.

-Although his EU sanctions were dropped in 2024, Mazepin did not pursue an F1 return as the "time has come to write the next act of my life as an adult".
+Although the EU sanctions against him were dropped in 2024 after the decision of the Court of Justice of the European Union, Mazepin did not pursue an F1 return as the "time has come to write the next act of my life as an adult".